Philippine Science High School Central Luzon Campus

-The Philippine Science High School - Central Luzon Campus (shortened to PSHS-CLC) is the 11th campus of the Philippine Science High School System which admits and grants scholarships to students who are gifted in science and mathematics.
+The Philippine Science High School - Central Luzon Campus in Clark Freeport Zone (shortened to PSHS-CLC) is the 11th campus of the Philippine Science High School System which admits and grants scholarships to students who are gifted in science and mathematics.
 Admission to this campus is by passing the National Competitive Examination organized and conducted by the PSHS System annually and only Filipino citizens are qualified to attend.
 Most of the scholars are from Central Luzon which covers the provinces of Aurora, Bataan, Bulacan, Nueva Ecija, Pampanga, Tarlac, and Zambales.
 Some of the scholars came from neighboring provinces like Manila, Batangas, Rizal, Laguna, Pangasinan, and Palawan.
 Philippine Science High School - Central Luzon Campus excels both at academics and at co - curricular activities.

 History

-Philippine Science High School System

-The first Philippine Science High School was established in Diliman, Quezon City under Republic Act No. 3661, known as the PSHS Charter which was signed into law in 1964 by President Diosdado Macapagal.
-This charter mandates the PSHS to a secondary course with emphasis on subjects pertaining to service offered on a free scholarship basis with the end in view of preparing its students for a science career.
-The school opened on 5 September 1964 at a rented building owned by the Philippine Government Employees Association along Elliptical Road, Diliman, Quezon City.
-It was only in 1970 that the school moved to its present campus along Agham Road, Diliman, Quezon City.
-In 1997, the PSHS System Law (R.A.
-8496) was signed by President Fidel V. Ramos.
-It established the PSHS System and unified all the existing campuses into a single system of governance and management.
-In 2001, the PSHS System Law was further amended by R.A.
-No. 9036 consolidating the power and authority over all PSHS System campuses into a single Board of Trustees to ensure uniform policy coordination, standards, and management.